vijay03/cs360v-f20/notes/serverless-arch.md

 * Kubeless
   * Kubernetes ThirdPartyResource object provides CRUD
-    * All serverless functions are part of this ThirdPartyResource
+    * All serverless functions are part of this
   * Serverless function deployed using ConfigMaps
   * Controller running as a service, checks for changes to ThirdPartyResource